khanhduytran0/LiveContainer/README.md

 - Allows you to install unlimited apps (10 apps limit of free developer account do not apply here!), have multiple versions of an app installed and multiple data containers.
 - When JIT is available, codesign is entirely bypassed, no need to sign your apps before installing.
 Otherwise, app will be signed with the same certificate used by LiveContainer.

+>[!Note]
+It’s recommended to follow the following steps to set up JIT-Less mode for using LiveContainer without JIT.
+If you encounter any issues, please review #265 first before reporting them.

 ## Compatibility
 Unfortunately, not all apps work in LiveContainer, so we have a [compatibility list](https://github.com/khanhduytran0/LiveContainer/labels/compatibility) to tell if there is apps that have issues.
 If they aren't on this list, then it's likely going run.
 However, if it doesn't work, please make an [issue](https://github.com/khanhduytran0/LiveContainer/issues/new/choose) about it.